About Us

 Pete “PJ” Carlisle, Ph.D.

-PJ’s cross-genre creative work has won numerous prizes–including the Internal Award for Fiction (Innovative Novel) at Bard College, the Turow-Kinder Prize (Novella), and the AWP Journals Project Award in Fiction; it has appeared in journals such as Thickets, Quarterly West, and Passages North.
-His book reviews have appeared in Western Humanities Review and Lambda Literary Review.
-He is a Fiction Fellow of the Lambda Literary Writer’s Retreat for Emerging LGBTQ Voices and was awarded the Herbert Woodward Martin Post-Doc Fellow for Inclusion, Diversity, and Creative Writing at the University of Dayton.
+PJ’s cross-genre creative work has won numerous prizes—including the Internal Mary McCarthy Award for Fiction (Innovative Novel) at Bard College, the Turow-Kinder Prize (Novella), and the AWP Journals Project Award in Fiction; it has appeared in journals such as Thickets, Quarterly West, and Passages North.
+He is a Fiction Fellow of Lambda Literary and was the Herbert Woodward Martin Post-Doc Fellow at the University of Dayton.
+He holds a Ph.D. in Literature and Creative Writing from the University of Utah where he served as Managing Editor of Western Humanities Review.

 Publishing Specialist